galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 Now, we should wait for a few minutes until Galaxy creates the required compute environment for opening a new Jupyterlab.
 Usually, this task takes around 10-15 minutes.
 The progress can be checked by clicking on the "User>Active Interactive tools".
 On "Active Interactive Tools" page, there is a list of all open interactive tools.
 When the job info shows "running" on the "Active Interactive Tools" page, then the name of the interactive tool gets associated with a URL to the running Jupyterlab.
 On clicking this URL, the running Jupyterlab can be opened.
 Several features of Jupyterlab running in Galaxy can be learned by going through the "home_page.ipynb" notebook.
 The folder "notebooks" contain several notebooks that show multiple use-cases of features and packages.
 Now, let's download the necessary notebooks from Github for performing image segmentation and predicting 3D structure of protein sequences.

 ## Clone Github repository
 To use Git version control for cloning any codebase from GitHub, the following steps should be performed.
+Alternatively, the notebooks that showcase different usecases are also available by default at `<<root>>/usecases/`.

 > <hands-on-title>Pull code</hands-on-title>
 >